 When you apply heat or water, it dries out the leather or can ruin the shoe altogether.
-Sure, it may give you a short-term fix to breaking in leather shoes, but it’ll significantly impact the longevity and durability of them in the long run.
+Sure, it may give you a short-term fix to breaking in leather shoes, but it’ll significantly impact the longevity and durability in the long run.

 How long does it take to break in leather shoes?

 Leather shoe break-in can take anywhere from one to four weeks.
-It all depends on the leather, the fit and how they were constructed.
+It all depends on the leather, the fit, and how they were constructed.

-At Percy Stride, our men’s leather Oxford shoes are Goodyear welted and specifically designed to provide complete comfort for all feet shapes and sizes.
+At Percy Stride, our men’s leather Oxford shoes are Goodyear welted and specifically designed to provide complete comfort for all feet shapes, and sizes.

 Our soft inner leather ensures they fit like a glove almost instantly.
 For advice on finding the right size, get in touch with us today.